Asabeneh/30-Days-Of-JavaScript/06_Day/06_day_loops.md

 ```

+### break

+content will be added soon

+### continue

+content will added soon

-🌕 You are so brave, you made to this far.
+🌕 You are so brave, you made it to this far.
+Now, you have gained the power to automate repetitive and tedious tasks.
 You have just completed day 6 challenges and you are 6 steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises:Day 6